gvaughn/ruby_kata/ruby_unplugged/README.md

 # Ruby Unplugged

-There's too many rockstars in the ruby world that rely on pedals and effects and can't really make music the old-fashioned way -- sitting on the front porch with the neighbors for a nice Pat Boone sing-a-long.
+There's too many rockstars in the Ruby world that rely on pedals and effects and can't really make music the old-fashioned way -- sitting on the front porch with the neighbors for a nice Pat Boone sing-a-long.